namesys-eth/ccip-store/ENSIP-Y.md

 The `metadata()` function tasked with returning the metadata to the clients spits out at most four parameters:

 1. `gatewayUrl`: URL of gateway responsible for performing write operations to IPFS network,

 2. `dataSigner`: address of signer of off-chain data; this address must be verified by CCIP-Read-enabled resolvers (EIP-3668) using `ecrecover()`,

 3. `ipnsSigner`: hex-encoded IPNS CID (ENSIP-7) derived from the `ed25519` public key associated with IPNS namespace, and

-4. `metaEndpoint`: string-formatted URL of GraphQL API endpoint broadcasting all other metadata required by ENSIP-16, e.g. information about subdomains for wildcard resolvers (ENSIP-10), `sequence` counter of IPNS update required by EIP-X etc.
+4. `graphqlApi`: string-formatted URL of GraphQL API endpoint broadcasting all other metadata required by ENSIP-16, e.g. information about subdomains for wildcard resolvers (ENSIP-10), `sequence` counter of IPNS update required by EIP-X etc.

-By the end of this step, the client should have all the necessary parameters in hand for interpreting the metadata.
+By the end of this step, the client should have all the necessary parameters for interpreting the metadata.

 ### Interpreting Metadata